For the first-year law test, you are advised to memorise, word-for-word if you can, text in burgundy

 ‘Mr Smith said he would protest his innocence’

 Work it out: all they are saying is that they will plead not guilty, and a jury will know this anyway right from the start of a trial, so it can hardly prejudice that trial.
 If they later plead guilty, the fact that they previously denied the charges makes no difference.
-And people are not “tried” when they plead guilty: the case goes straight to sentencing.
-So there is no trial to prejudice (but beware: are there other charges that are denied?
-If so, there will still be a trial).
+But if you report that they planned to plead guilty, and they change their mind, you’ve prejudiced the case.

 Reports not linked to a trial